wonsunahn/CS1632_RentACat/README.md

 fix your code based on the feedback and resubmit.
 Repeat until you don't get deductions.

-1. Create a screenshot of code coverage stats using one of the two methodologies shown above.
+1. Create a screenshot of code coverage stats as shown above.
 Make sure you take the screenshot of the correct screen.
 After you have created the screenshot, save the picture to a PDF file and submit to GradeScope at the **Exercise 2 Coverage** link.
 Make sure the picture fits in one page for easy viewing and grading.

 # GradeScope Feedback